 Seylou means “eagle” in the Mandinka language of West Africa.
+It also carries a connotation of ascending.
 While the eagle has long stood for spiritual quest and vision in many mythological and cultural traditions throughout history, for Jonathan and Jessica - owners of Seylou Bakery - this sacred bird also symbolizes the birthplace of Jonathan’s vision.

 Several years ago, Jonathan ventured on an unforgettable journey to Senegal to study West African drumming.
 The following year he returned, ending up in a far-flung desert village where he made a deep connection and formed lifelong friendships with the locals, who helped him develop a new perspective on his life.
 Oftentimes in the late afternoon he would notice a majestic bird flying overhead, as if keeping him company.
 When he asked the village chief for the name of this beautiful bird, he was told its name was “seylou."

 Filled with a strong, yet still un-defined purpose, Jonathan made a promise to himself that someday he would find a way to give back to this wonderful community that had treated him like family and taught him so much, designating “seylou” as a reminder of this promise.

 Jonathan decided to change his focus from music to baking, but after training at the San Francisco Baking Institute and working in the Bay area for the next few years, he had serious questions about making a career commitment to baking.
 Not only was baking bread for a living incredibly hard work, but in addition, his wrists were painfully strained, three jobs still couldn't pay the rent and the gluten free fad was the latest food trend.
 Somewhat discouraged, and questioning his purpose, he needed a stronger resolve…a renewal of that promise made back in Senegal.